 Plants Under $10

-What is so insane about our plants under $10 is that most of them have a BUY 1 Get 1 Free Sale going on right now so your really getting plants under $5!
-At TN Nursery we aim to please with mature, blooming age plants that will return every Spring and live for more than a decade.
-Enjoy lush ferns, perennials, or ground covers and reap all the benefits of buying ecpensive potted plants with our mature bare root plants.
-We offer a 1 year guarantee and you won't be dis-satisfied and we are putting our name behind it.
-Your satisfaction is our greatest attribute being family owned & operated.
+What is so insane about our plants under $10 is that most of them have a BUY 1 Get 1 Free Sale going on right now, so you're really getting plants under $5!
+At TN Nursery, we aim to please mature, blooming-age plants that will return every spring and live for more than a decade.
+Enjoy lush ferns, perennials, or ground covers, and reap all the benefits of buying expensive potted plants with our mature bare-root plants.
+We offer a 1-year guarantee, and you won't be dissatisfied, and we are putting our name behind it.
+Your satisfaction is our greatest attribute, being family owned & operated.
 A family of nurserymen and women, since 1959.

 Filters